KEPO: Knowledge-Enhanced Preference Optimization for Multimodal Reasoning with Applications to Medical VQA: Related Work

 \subsection{Structured Exploration and Credit Assignment}

 Beyond distillation, extensive research has focused on resolving credit assignment and exploration stagnation.
 Process Reward Models (PRMs)~\cite{lightman2023let} assign scores to intermediate steps to alleviate ambiguity but require costly annotations.
 To facilitate exploration without full supervision, recent methods introduce structured guidance.
 For example, BREAD~\cite{xuechen2025bread} uses branched rollouts with partial demonstrations, StepHint~\cite{zhang2025stephint} employs stepwise hints to mitigate near-miss rewards.
 Similarly, Scaffolded GRPO~\cite{zhang2025scafgrpo} injects adaptive guidance, and LUFFY~\cite{yan2025learning} incorporates off-policy traces from stronger teachers.
-Our work complements these directions but differs in a key aspect: rather than relying on external reward models or static demonstrations, we leverage the teacher model dynamically to guide exploration and provide dense credit assignment specifically when naive exploration fails.
+Our work complements these directions but differs in a key aspect: rather than relying on external reward models or static demonstrations, we leverage the teacher model dynamically to guide exploration and provide dense credit assignment specifically when naive exploration fails, particularly in multimodal reasoning settings with more complex exploration dynamics.

 \enlargethispage{\baselineskip}